 The Annual Rent and service charge

-The Tenant shall pay the Annual Rent and any VAT in respect of it by four equal instalments in advance on or before the Rent Payment Dates.
+The Tenant shall pay the Annual Rent and any VAT in respect of it by twelve monthly instalments in advance on or before the Rent Payment Dates.
 The payments shall be made by banker’s standing order or by any other method that the Landlord requires at any time by giving notice to the Tenant.

-The first instalment of the Annual Rent and any VAT in respect of it shall be made on [the date of this lease and shall be the proportion, calculated on a daily basis, in respect of the period beginning on the date of this lease and ending on the day before the period beginning on the Rent Commencement Date and shall be the proportion calculated on a daily basis in respect of the period beginning on the Rent Commencement Date and ending on the day before the next Rent Payment Date.
+The first instalment of the Annual Rent and any VAT in respect of it shall be the proportion of the Annual Rent calculated on a daily basis for the period from the Rent Commencement Date to and including the day before the next Rent Payment Date after the Rent Commencement Date.

 The Tenant shall pay the Superior Lease Service Charge to the Landlord within five working days of written demand.